PatrickGTR/sf-cnr/gamemodes/irresistible/README.md

     - Called when a player is unjailed for a reason id
 - `OnPlayerArrested( playerid, victimid, totalarrests, totalpeople )`
     - Called when a player is arrested
+- `OnPlayerMoneyChanged( playerid, amount )`
+    - Called when a player's money is changed